Why You Should Definitely Travel to Morocco in January

 Every tour had spots left, we were able to walk straight into a spa and get a service.
 We didn’t have to wait for seating at restaurants.

 Plus I think any excess heat would have diminished certain experiences, like walking up the Atlas mountains to see what was admittedly a fairly disappointing waterfall.
-We would have languished in the summer sun, which would have been wholly unpleasant for all involved.

 Your brains won’t be addled by the heat whilst you try to haggle in the souk